pratiwikartika/digitalstarling/README.md

 This is the Data challenge for me (Pratiwi Kartika) and Tajunissa Akbar from AI/ Machine Learning Bootcamp using Python, conducted by Code to Change.

 The Problem to Solve :
--Digital starling aims to match Entrepreneurs with Freelancers with AI powered platform -To build an AI model that can take factors like skillset, expertise level and rates into consideration and build an accurate tool that meets the above need.
+-Digital Starling aims to match Entrepreneurs with Freelancers with AI powered platform -To build an AI model that can take factors like skillset, expertise level and rates into consideration and build an accurate tool that meets the above need.

 Solution :